AmazeeLabs/frontify/README.md

 # Roadmap for contribution

-- Create other media types providers than Image (Video, Document)
+- Create Document media type provider
 - Configure mime type groups on the media provider
 - Config install and schema
 - Upgrade path for the new field type schema